zanedr/front-end-submissions-public/1610/mod-3/self-directed/anna-psitos/1-checkin.md

     - React, Redux, possibly Firebase and React Native

 #### APIs
-    - Link to any API docs that you are planning on using
+    - Possibly using the Yelp [API](https://www.yelp.com/developers/documentation/v2/search_api).
-    - What requirements does this API have to make requests? (ie: google APIs require the request be sent from an `https` protocol.)
+    - It uses OAuth, but parameters can be passed through http.
+The protocol parameters can all be managed once I obtain an API key.
-    - If the API blows up or requires a back end, how will you mock out your data at first?
+    - If the API blows up or requires a back end, I am unsure how to procede.

 #### MVP
     - A web app that will help you decide where to go for happy hour.
 There will be three pages: front page has a list of neighborhoods and beverage choices.
 The second page will be the spinning wheel with a button that will cut the spinning short (this will be triggered when the user clicks the select button and will change to the third page on a timeout).
 The third page will be the results of the random selection and will display name, hours, address, and what is on happy hour.